UAE announces Dh2 billion fund to help repair rain-damaged homes

 The UAE has announced a fund of Dh2 billion to help citizens repair homes damaged in last week’s record-breaking rains and subsequent floods.
 A ministerial committee has been set up to assess damages and distribute compensation.

-Sheikh Mohammed bin Rashid, Vice-President and Prime Minister of the UAE, called last week’s rains “unprecedented”.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE and Ruler of Dubai, called last week’s rains “unprecedented”.
 The country’s control rooms dealt with over 200,000 distress calls from residents “highlighting the scale of the damage caused to residential properties”.

 On Tuesday, April 16, the country received a year’s worth of rains in a single day.
 The UAE recorded 6.04 billion cubic metres of rainwater in 24 hours as opposed to the 6.7 billion cubic metres it receives annually.